Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$: Data Analysis

 where $N_0^\pm$ is the total number of incident protons for beam helicity $\pm 1$, $\varepsilon(p,\vartheta)$ is the polarimeter \emph{efficiency} defined as the fraction of protons of momentum $p$ scattered at an angle $\vartheta$, $A_y(p,\vartheta)$ is the analyzing power of the $\vec{p}+\mbox{CH}_2$ reaction, and $\varphi$ is the azimuthal scattering angle.
 The additional terms $c_1, s_1, c_2, s_2, \ldots$ represent false or instrumental asymmetries caused by non-uniform acceptance or efficiency, and possible $\varphi$-dependent reconstruction errors.
 These terms depend on $p$, $\vartheta$, and the incident proton trajectory, on which the geometric acceptance depends.
 Normalized angular distributions $n_\pm \equiv N^\pm(\varphi)/N_0^\pm$ can be defined for each helicity state.
 The helicity-sum distribution $n_+ + n_-$ cancels the helicity-dependent asymmetries corresponding to the transferred polarization, providing access to the false asymmetries, while the helicity-difference distribution $n_+ - n_-$ cancels the helicity-independent false asymmetries, providing access to the physical asymmetries.

-Fortunately, false asymmetry effects are strongly suppressed in the extraction of the transferred polarization components by the rapid (30 Hz) beam helicity reversal, which cancels the false asymmetry contribution (to first order) and also cancels slow variations of luminosity and detection efficiency, resulting in the same effective integrated luminosity for each beam helicity state.
-Since the elastic scattering cross section on an unpolarized proton target is independent of electron helicity, equal numbers of protons incident on CH$_2$ are detected for positive and negative beam helicities, typically at the $10^{-4}$ level or below.
-In a polarization transfer measurement, equal integrated luminosities for each beam helicity are \emph{not} required to robustly separate the physical from the instrumental asymmetries, since the angular distribution can be normalized to the number of incident protons for each helicity state.
+False asymmetry effects are strongly suppressed in the extraction of the transferred polarization components by the rapid (30 Hz) beam helicity reversal, which cancels the false asymmetry contribution (to first order) and also cancels slow variations of luminosity and detection efficiency, resulting in the same effective integrated luminosity for each beam helicity state.
+Since the elastic scattering cross section on an unpolarized proton target is independent of electron helicity, equal numbers of protons incident on CH$_2$ are detected for positive and negative beam helicities.
+In the GEp-II experiment, the numbers of events in each helicity state were always found to be equal within statistical uncertainties at the 10$^{-4}$ level.
+In a polarization transfer measurement, equal integrated luminosities for each beam helicity are \emph{not} strictly required to robustly separate the physical from the instrumental asymmetries, since the angular distribution can be normalized to the number of incident protons for each helicity state.
 Nonetheless, having equal numbers of events in each helicity state maximizes the statistical precision of the measured asymmetry while minimizing the systematic uncertainty in its extraction.
-The false asymmetry coefficients determined from Fourier analysis of the helicity-sum distribution can be used to correct the residual second-order effect of the false asymmetry, which is small compared to other uncertainties in the data of this experiment (see section \ref{subsubsec:falseasym}).
+The false asymmetry coefficients determined from Fourier analysis of the helicity-sum distribution can be used to correct the residual second-order effect of the false asymmetry, which is small compared to other uncertainties in the data of this experiment and therefore neglected (see section \ref{subsubsec:falseasym}).